 While uPVC sash windows perform much better than timber, it’s still a pleasure to have the beauty of wood indoors.
-Ours come with hardwood internal sills and surrounds in a choice of Natural Ash, American Cherry, Royal Oak or Far Eastern hardwood.
-They’re hand-finished in varnish or wax, or you can choose a painted white finish or a stain to match the frame colour or existing window panelling.
+Ours come with internal sills and surrounds in a choice of hardwoods – Natural Ash, American Cherry, Royal Oak and Far Eastern Mahogany.
+The hardwood sills and surrounds are hand-finished in varnish or wax.
+We can alternatively offer an engineered wood, finished in brilliant white if this would suit your home better to match existing window panelling.

 As with all our window types, you can choose smart white uPVC which will never yellow, or any one from a range of colours and finishes, inside and out.
 Sliding Sash windows in bright white can make your room look bigger, while traditional rose- wood or light oak woodgrain finishes gives a richer, more opulent effect.

 Double glazing is the term used to describe two panes of glass within a frame, fitted to reduce the loss of heat and reduce noise.
 Traditionally, windows were single-glazed until the late 1970s.
 The CR Smith Lorimer window uses the latest double glazing technology that is available on the market today.

 What are the benefits of installing CR Smith’s double glazed windows?

 There are many benefits to choosing CR Smith Lorimer windows.
 Our ultra-slim frames are designed to maximise light, each window is styled to suit the features of the property and everything is always fitted to comply with current building regulations.
 All of our windows (and doors) come with a 10 year product, installation and security guarantee as well as a certificate for building regulations compliance .